wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 * Advanced email management to add more email recipients for specific contexts like new order, processing order, out of stock, backorder, etc.
 * Set minimum amount and maximum amount needed or necessary to checkout a cart

+= Features available with WooCommerce Extra Guys Swiss Knife (WCEGSK) =

+* Priceable product extras which show up on the product page before adding products to cart

 Data captured via customized (added) form fields is available within your order administration and will be added in the appropriate sections of the individual orders.
 What shows up can be configured for each individual custom field.
 Data captured will be shown to the customer on the order receipt page and in emails.

 WooCommerce Poor Guys Swiss Knife has been developed in cooperation with [Nicestay](http://www.nicestay.net) to set up a transfer and shuttle service website related with their short term rental business of apartments in Barcelona.